 Given the above, the Communications Engineering team did away with the old system and is building our next-gen platform to provide a vendor-agnostic platform to accommodate AlphaSights’ current (and hopefully future) set of complex requirements.
 Written in Kotlin, the new platform is designed from the ground up to support new vendors as the business continues to push us into the new geographic territory.
 This time, we eliminated any assumptions regarding the underlying technology through which we send our communications, enabling us to accommodate additional communication methods as necessary.
 Additional key requirements of the new platform are:

 - Ultra-high availability

 Sound interesting?
 It is!
 No existing global communication platform can solve the problems we are facing, so we’re in uncharted territory developing a comprehensive communication platform that can span the globe.
 Lots of challenges ahead, and we need help.
 That’s where you come in.
 If this kind of project sounds appealing to you and you have some development chops, we’d love to talk to you!
 Send us your resume on our Open Positions page.

-Kevin Lester joined AlphaSights in February of 2018 and serves as Vice President of our Software Engineering team.
+Kevin Lester joined AlphaSights in February of 2018 and serves as Head of Engineering.